sfu-cl-lab/FactorBase/documentation/ct-table-generator.md

 ## Usage

 1. Specify the input database `datadb`: Modify `jar/config.cfg` with your own configuration as explained in the [repository readme](https://github.com/sfu-cl-lab/FactorBase/blob/master/README.md).
 See our [project website](https://sfu-cl-lab.github.io/FactorBase/options.html) for an explanation of the options.
+Make sure that _the "AutomaticSetUp" option is set to 0._
 2. Run `MakeSetup.runMS()`.
 This creates a database named `datadb_setup` containing metadata.
 Edit the following tables (using SQL).
    + `FunctorSet` contains a list of all first-order terms for the database (called Fnodes).
 Delete all terms that should _not_ be in the contingency table.
    + `Expansions` is empty by default.
 Insert first-order variables for expansions.
 The table `Pvariables` lists the available first-order variables (called population variables).